Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-1.1 This Standard Operating Procedure (SOP) has been reviewed in December 2023 – Terminology changes have been made and clarification of coordination function.
+1.1 This Standard Operating Procedure (SOP) has been reviewed in November 2025 – minor terminology and process changes have been made.

 2.1 Intensive Supervision and Surveillance (ISS) is available as:

 2.2.
-Albeit the primary responsibilities to manage ISS lie with the local authority Youth Offending Teams (YOTs), this procedure explains the role that Kent Police will undertake to support our partners and optimise opportunities:
+Albeit the primary responsibilities to manage ISS lie with the local authority Youth Justice Services, this procedure explains the role that Kent Police will undertake to support our partners and optimise opportunities:

 Compliance with this SOP and any governing policy is mandatory.